kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/Install.md

 The User and the ETW PushAgent authenticate themselves to the AgentManager using client certificates.
 - The client certificate must be configured to support client authorization.
-- The client certificate presented by the PushAgent will be authorized if the DN contains role=etw-pushagent.
+- The client certificate presented by the PushAgent will be authorized if the DN contains role=etw-agent.
 - The client certificate presented by the User will be authorized if the DN contains role=etw-manager.
 - If the client certificate does not have the appropriate role, it can be authorized by having its common name listed in the AuthorizedCommonNames setting of the AgentManager's `authorization.json` file: